New Artificial Turf Smell and First Cleaning: What to Expect and When to Act

 Why Does New Artificial Turf Need Professional Cleaning So Soon?

-New artificial turf needs professional cleaning quickly because the surface begins accumulating bacteria, organic debris, and odor precursors within weeks of first use, and standard rinsing does not penetrate deep enough to stop this process.
+New artificial turf needs professional cleaning early because the surface begins accumulating bacteria, organic debris, and odor precursors within weeks of first use, and standard rinsing does not penetrate deep enough to stop this process.

 What Happens Inside the Turf During the First 30 to 90 Days?